Tō Tātou Tāone 2055 Our City 2055 - Lower Hutt City Strategy

 Share City Leadership Group on Facebook Share City Leadership Group on Twitter Share City Leadership Group on Linkedin Email City Leadership Group link

-The City Leadership Group is made up of senior representatives of key organisations from across Te Awa Kairangi ki Tai Lower Hutt who have been bought together to help shape the future of our city.
-It includes representatives from iwi, local and central government, businesses, health and education sectors, rangatahi and community organisations.
-Their role is to drive the development of Tō Tātou Tāone 2055 Our City 2055 and support positive, long-term change in the city.
+The City Leadership Group is made up of senior representatives from key organisations across Te Awa Kairangi ki Tai Lower Hutt – including iwi, local and central government, businesses, health and education sectors, rangatahi, and community organisations.
+Brought together to help shape the future of our city, this group plays a critical role in steering Tō Tātou Tāone 2055 Our City 2055.

 Members